ojacobson/actinide/docs/intro.rst

 * *Tail* recursion and why it's special

-Redo fibboanci as a tail-recursive function.
+Redo factorial as a tail-recursive function.

 *********************
 Thinking functionally